 1 tbsp coriander pwd

 2 big juicy tomatoes (blanched in hot water, peeled and pureed)

 1 cup water (use the water in which spinach was blanched)

 Â½ tsp garam masala pwd (make a pwd of 2 cloves, 1 cardamom and 1â€ cinnamon stick)

 Â¼ tsp kasuri methi (optional)

-2 Add ginger garlic paste and fry further for 3 minutes.
-Add red chilli pwd and coriander pwd and combine well.
+2 Add ginger garlic paste and saute further for 3 minutes.
+Add red chilli pwd and coriander pwd and mix well.

 3 Add the tomato paste and let it cook for 5-6 mts on medium heat.
 Add the palak paste and let it cook further for another 4-5 mts.

-4 Add the fried paneer cubes and combine.
+4 Add the fried paneer cubes and mix.
 Cook covered on low heat for 3 mts.
 Add the palak water and salt and cook on medium heat for 10-12 mts.

 5 Add malai, garam masala pwd and kasuri methi and mix well.